jaredraycoleman/quickbrush-obsidian-plugin/README.md

 # QuickBrush for Obsidian

-Generate AI-powered images directly from your Obsidian notes using QuickBrush.
+Generate AI-powered images directly from your Obsidian notes using your own OpenAI API key.
 Create character portraits, scenes, creatures, and items with just a few clicks.

 ## Features

+- **Bring Your Own Key (BYOK)**: Uses your own OpenAI API key - you only pay for what you use
 - **Four Generation Types**: Character, Scene, Creature, and Item images
 - **Smart Text Extraction**: Automatically extracts content from your active note
+- **Reference Images**: Support for up to 3 reference images automatically extracted from your notes
-- **Quality Options**: Choose from Low (1 brushstroke), Medium (3 brushstrokes), or High (5 brushstrokes)
+- **Quality Options**: Choose from Low, Medium, or High quality
 - **Multiple Aspect Ratios**: Square, Landscape, or Portrait
 - **Organized Storage**: All files organized in a single parent folder:
   - Images saved to `Quickbrush/quickbrush-images`
   - Gallery notes in `Quickbrush/quickbrush-gallery`
-  - Gallery index at `Quickbrush/quickbrush-generations.base` (Dataview query)
 - **Gallery Notes**: Each generation creates a timestamped note with:
   - Embedded image
   - Generation metadata (type, quality, aspect ratio, etc.)
   - Original and refined descriptions
-  - Automatic chronological ordering
-- **Dataview Integration**: Auto-generated `.base` file for viewing all generations in a table

 ## Installation